weijie9512/official_sat_chatbot/model/README.md

 flask db upgrade

 # ~ Launch flask ~ #
-flask run <- starts dev server
+flask run <- starts development server

 Commands for root dir:

 # To launch gunicorn, cd to individual-project-app (cd ..) then:
-gunicorn -b 0.0.0.0:5000 model.flask_backend_with_aws <- prod server
+gunicorn -b 0.0.0.0:5000 model.flask_backend_with_aws <- production server

 May need to adjust above command to be of following format (used in AWS instance): gunicorn3 -b 127.0.0.1:5000 -t 600 "model:create_app()"